Thisizzellie/MLTemplate.com/README.md

 # MLTemplate.com

 **MLTemplate.com** is a curated library of downloadable machine learning templates designed for developers, data scientists, and researchers.
-Whether you're getting started with ML or looking to save time on production-ready projects, MLTemplate provides high-quality Jupyter Notebook templates for a wide range of use cases.
+Whether you're getting started with ML or looking to save time on production-ready projects, MLTemplate provides high-quality Jupyter Notebook and python templates for a wide range of use cases.

 Explore both **free** and **premium** templates with structured code, clear documentation, and real-world datasets.
 From classification and regression models to advanced algorithms, each template helps you build faster and smarter.